puntogris/posture-reminder-site/docs/help.md

 ## Login

 ### Can i login with various accounts on the same phone?
-Yes you can, every time you login we sync your account from the data we have in the cloud.
+Yes, you can.
+Every time you log in, we synchronize your account with the data we have in the cloud.

-Keep in mind that we backup your data every 5 hours so it might be a bit outdated in some cases.
+Please note that we back up your data every 5 hours, so it may be slightly outdated in some cases."

 ### I can't login, what can i do?
 Check that you have a stable internet connection and try again in a few minutes, if the problem persist, send me an e-mail to: **puntogrishelp@gmail.com**